The best headphones and earbuds with noise-canceling

 - ANC could be better

-The Soundcore Life Q20 excels at battery life, playing for up to 40 hours with ANC enabled, and 60 hours without.

-Most Stylish: Bowers & Wilkins PX7
+Most stylish: Bowers & Wilkins PX7

 Bowers & Wilkins is a luxury brand, and its products come with an expectation of looking good.
 The PX7 are easy to look at, even if you don't consider yourself the type to put design over all else.

 On top of the slick aesthetic, they also come with a pretty unique feature set.
 One standout is the ability to use the headphone's USB-C port for audio.
-Just plug then into your phone's USB-C port, and not only will you get audio, but power as well.
-That's right, a single cable lets you listen and charge simultaneously.
+So just plug them into your phone's USB-C port, and not only will you get audio, but power as well.
+That's right!
+A single cable lets you listen and charge simultaneously.

 The PX7 have a decidedly balanced sound signature that plays well with every genre, making these ideal for most listeners.
-The sound is spacious and pronounced while instruments and vocals feel warm, resonant, and full.
+The sound is spacious and pronounced, while instruments and vocals feel warm, resonant, and full.
 There's a lot to like about how these headphones perform in the audio arena.

 Unfortunately, that's not really the case with the ANC.
 It's decent, but not at the level it should be for noise-canceling headphones at this price range.
-It impacts the sound signature too much when it's on, and struggles with higher-pitched background noise.
+It impacts the sound signature too much when it's on and struggles with higher-pitched background noise.
 Ironically, passive isolation is excellent, meaning you won't always have to turn ANC on to immerse yourself in the music.
-Be mindful that comfort is likely going to be more subjective here because of how much tighter they generally feel.
+Be mindful that comfort is likely to be more subjective because of how much tighter they generally feel.

 Battery life is excellent, with up to 30 hours per charge.
 The USB-C port is always convenient, as is the fast charging support.
 If the PX7 are dead, a 15-minute charge will get you a good six hours of listening time.